anacidre/AngularWorkshop/Step 3: Create a component using Angular CLI.md

 This will create the necessary files for the component in the order folder and also import this component into app.module.ts.

-You might notice that angular CLI has created an extra file called `total-order.component.spec.ts` we won't be working with this file it is for testing.
+You might notice that angular CLI has created an extra file called `total-order.component.spec.ts`.
+We won't be working with this file as it is for testing.

 If we add the component at the end of the the coffee-menu.component.html page we can see our footer in the page: